-The Fox Enduro D3O is one of the most popular mountain bike knee pads on the market at the moment, and for good reason!
-This Fox Enduro D3O knee pad review will look into the pro’s and con’s of the Fox Enduro D3O knee pads.
+The Fox Enduro D3O is one of the most popular mountain bike knee pads on the market at the moment and for good reason!
+This Fox Enduro D3O knee pad review will look into the pros and cons of the Fox Enduro D3O knee pads.

 The Enduro D3O is aimed at trail riders, through to the less gnarly of the enduro riders.
 It is a bit of a step up from the Fox Enduro knee guards due to having D3O padding.
-This padding hardens on impact to allow for maximum comfort while pedalling, and provide impact protection when you need it.
+This padding hardens on impact to allow for maximum comfort while pedalling, and provides impact protection when you need it.

 What to Look for when Buying Knee Pads?